rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 Below is the tree diagram for the *subscription-modified* notification.
 Other than the notification name, the parameters for a *subscription-modified* notification are the same as for the *subscription-started* notification. **TODO should reason also be in subscription-started?**.
 Robust receivers are expected to handle *subscription-started* and *subscription-modified* notifications equivalently.

-All data nodes contained in this tree diagram are described in the YANG module in {{yp-lite-yang-module}}.
+All data nodes contained in this tree diagram are described in the YANG module in {{yang-push-2-yang-module}}.

 ~~~~ yangtree
 {::include generated-tree-output/subscription-modified.txt}